 By the way, if “all night” means 5:00 a.m., get over it.
 That’s daytime.
 Roosters can’t be held responsible for following the dictates of their circadian rhythms.

-To be fair, I have to say that all roosters are not created equal.
+Disclaimer: In the interest of fairness, I must say that all roosters are not created equal.
 For example, my fourth-grade friend, Sarita Morgan, had a citified pet rooster living peaceably in the back yard.
-One day when I was visiting, she let the rooster hop onto her forearm and carried it into the living room to show her mother’s bridge ladies, of whom my mother was one.
-A surprised Mrs. Morgan said, “Sarita, get that rooster out of here before he spurs somebody.”
-The other ladies smiled.
-My mother, even knowing about the spurs, thought it all very cute.
+He was huge.
+One day when I was visiting, she let the rooster hop onto her forearm and carried it into the living room to introduce him to her mother’s bridge ladies, of whom my mother was one.
+Mrs. Morgan said, in a voice filled with emotion, “Sarita, get that rooster out of here before he spurs somebody.”
+My mother thought the episode cute.
+That’s because Sarita did it.
+If I’d brought a monster bird to bridge club, it wouldn’t have gone over nearly so well.

-Sarita and I took the rooster back to his normal habitat.
-He behaved like a gentleman throughout and looked like he’d have enjoyed staying longer at the bridge game.
-He’d never seen one.
+Sarita and I took the rooster back outside.
+He behaved like a gentleman throughout and would probably have liked to stay and kibbitz a while.
+He’d never seen women playing bridge.

-That was a Del Rio rooster.
-One Bastrop rooster, Mr. McGillicuddy, who lived outside the Sanctuary, proved such a problem that the major and his neighbors formed a posse.
-They caught Mr. McGillicuddy with a net and gave him a ride out to a rural area and let him go.
+But that was a Del Rio rooster.
+One Bastrop rooster, Mr. McGillicuddy, who lived outside the Sanctuary, proved such a problem that neighbors formed a posse.
+They threw a net over Mr. McGillicuddy, drove him out to a rural area, and let him go.

 Relocation seems a little extreme.
-I hope Mr. McGillicuddy wandered into the yard of a farmer or a non-agrarian chicken lover and now has a home where his talents are appreciated.
+I hope Mr. McGillicuddy wandered into the yard of a chickenphile who appreciates his eccentricities.

 One Bastropite said, “I don’t know anyone who lives here that considers them a problem.
 When I heard about the historical status and protection, I was like, ‘Wow, that’s great.'”